-Any failure in the physical infrastructure of our facilities or services could lead to significant costs and disruptions that could reduce our revenues and harm our business reputation and financial results.
+Any failure in the physical infrastructure of our facilities or services could lead to significant costs and disruptions that could reduce our revenues and harm our business, reputation and financial results.
 We are highly reliant on our Belgrade, Montana facilities.
 Any natural or man-made event that impacts our ability to utilize these facilities could have a significant impact on our operating results, reputation and ability to continue operations.
 The regulatory process for approval of facilities is time-consuming and our ability to rebuild facilities would take a considerable amount of time and expense and cause a significant disruption in service to our customers.
 Further, the FDA or some other regulatory agency could identify deficiencies in future inspections of our facilities or our supplies that could disrupt our business and harm our operating results.

-We have pending product liability litigation that could be expensive, and our insurance coverage may not be adequate in a catastrophic situation.
+We may be party to product liability litigation that could be expensive, and our insurance coverage may not be adequate in a catastrophic situation.

 The manufacture and sale of medical devices and biologics expose us to significant risk of product liability claims, which are made against us from time to time.
 We may incur material liabilities relating to product liability claims, including product liability claims arising out of the use of our products, if the liabilities exceed or are not covered under our insurance program.
-We are currently involved in pending product liability litigation.
-While we believe these matters will be covered under our product liability insurance, no assurance can be provided that any amounts required to be paid to resolve these or any future matters will be within our insurance limits.
+No assurance can be provided that any amounts that we may be required to pay to resolve such matters in the future will be within our insurance limits.

 We also could experience a material design or manufacturing failure in our products, a quality system failure, other safety issues, or heightened regulatory scrutiny that would warrant a recall of some of our products.
 Product liability lawsuits and claims, safety alerts and product recalls, regardless of their ultimate outcome, could result in decreased demand for our products, injury to our reputation, significant litigation and other costs, substantial monetary awards to or costly settlements with patients, product recalls, loss of revenue, increased regulatory scrutiny, and the inability to commercialize new products or product candidates, and otherwise have a material adverse effect on our business and reputation and on our ability to attract and retain customers.
-We currently carry product liability insurance; however, our insurance coverage may not be adequate, and our business could suffer material adverse consequences due to product liability claims.